dcsean/Articulate-360-player-styles/README.md

 # Styles
-This styles file only work with Articulate 360 players.
+These styles files only work with Articulate 360 players.
+For output.min.css just replace lines 323